 - Latest advances in laser ablation inductively coupled plasma mass spectrometer (LA-ICPMS) - allow for accurate in-situ U-Pb dating of carbonate material, with final age uncertainties usually - 20 >3% 2σ.
-Cross-laboratory reference materials (RMs) used for sample-bracketing are currently - 21 limited to WC1 calcite with an age of 254.4 $\pm$ 6.5 (2 $\sigma$ ).
-The minimum uncertainty on any age - determination with the LA-ICPMS method is therefore $\geq 2.5\%$ , and validation by secondary - 23 RMs are is usually performed on in-house standards.
+Cross-laboratory reference materials (RMs) used for sample-bracketing are currently - 21 limited to WC1 calcite with an age of 254.4 \pm 6.5 (2 σ).
+The minimum uncertainty on any age - determination with the LA-ICPMS method is therefore $\geq 2.5\%$, and validation by secondary - 23 RMs are is usually performed on in-house standards.
 This contribution present a new reference - material, ASH-15, a flowstone that is dated here by ilsotope dDilution (ID) TIMS analysis - using 36-37 sub-samples, 1-7 mg each.
 Age results presented here are slightly younger compared to previous ID-IRMS U-Pb dating dates of ASH-15, but within uncertainties and in agreement with in-situ analyses (using WC1 as the primarya RM).
 We provide new correction parameters to be used as primary or secondary standardization.
-The suggested U/Pb apparent age, not corrected for disequilibrium and without common-lead anchoring, is $2.965 \pm$ $0.011 \text{ Ma } (2\sigma)$ .
-The new results could improve the propagated uncertainties on the final age with a minimal value of 0.4%, which is approaching the uncertainty of typical ID analysis on higher-U materials, for example, such as zircon-(<1% 2s).
+The suggested 238U/206Pb apparent age, not corrected for disequilibrium and without common-lead anchoring, is $2.965 \pm$ 0.011 Ma (uncertainties are 95% confidence intervals 25).
+The new results could improve the propagated uncertainties on the final age with a minimal value of 0.4%, which is approaching the uncertainty of typical ID analysis on higher-U materials, for example, such as zircon (<1%) 2s).
 We show that although LA-ICPMS spot analyses of ASH-15 exhibits significant scatter in their isotopic ratios, the down-hole fractionation of ASH-15 is similar to that of other reference materials.
-This high-U (~1 ppm) and low Pb (<0.01 ppm) calcite is most appropriate as a reference material for other speleothem-type carbonates but requires sensitive sector-field ICP-MS instruments.
+This high-U (~1 ppm) and low Pb (<0.01 ppm) calcite is most appropriate as a reference material for other speleothem-type carbonates but requires more-sensitive ICP-MS instruments such as the new generation of single-collector and multi-collector ICP-MSsensitive sector field ICP-MS instruments.
 Reference materials with high Pb and low U or both low U and Pb compositions are still needed to fully cover the compositional range of carbonate material but may introduce analytical challenges.
-For LA work, we recommend the use of the new ID-TIMS ages that are 1.3-1.5% younger than previously suggested, because of the lower uncertainties (0.4%), the large number of subsamples (n=36), the use of the EARTHTIME isotopic tracers, and the small aliquots (1-7 mg) that are more representative of laser-ablation spot analysis.
+For LA work, we recommend the use of the new ID-TIMS ages that are 1.3-1.5% younger than previously suggested, because of the lower uncertainties (0.4%), the large number of sub-samples (n=36), the use of the EARTHTIME isotopic tracers, and the small aliquots (1-7 mg) that are more representative of laser-ablation spot analysis.